 During the Reporting Period, the Company worked to identify its Tier 1 suppliers and outsourcing manufacturers that it believed could potentially provide materials or components containing Subject Minerals (collectively, the "Covered Suppliers") as part of its RCOI.
 The Company focused on its suppliers providing materials or components for products that the Company identified as containing Subject Minerals and all of its outsourcing manufacturers.
 During the Reporting Period, the Company asked the Covered Suppliers to complete and return the Conflict Minerals Reporting Template ("CMRT") that was developed by the Responsible Minerals Initiative (formerly the Conflict-Free Sourcing Initiative) (the "RMI").
-The RMI was founded by the Responsible Business Alliance (RBA) (formerly the Electronic Industry Citizenship Coalition) and the Global e-Sustainability Initiative (GeSI) and has grown into a multi-industry initiative addressing conflict mineral issues in the supply chain.
+The RMI was founded by the Responsible Business Alliance ("RBA") (formerly the Electronic Industry Citizenship Coalition) and the Global e-Sustainability Initiative ("GeSI") and has grown into a multi-industry initiative addressing conflict mineral issues in the supply chain.
 The CMRT is a widely-used standard form to collect information through the supply chain, including the names of smelters and refiners of conflict minerals.
-The RMI's Responsible Minerals Assurance Process (formerly the Conflict-Free Smelter Program) (the "RMAP") sponsors independent third-party audits of smelters and refiners of conflict minerals which determine the country of origin of minerals processed through those smelters and refiners.
+The RMI's Responsible Minerals Assurance Process (formerly the Conflict-Free Smelter Program) (the "RMAP") sponsors independent third-party audits of smelters and refiners.